Paying for Health Care

 Long-Term Care Insurance

 Long-term care insurance can be a good investment for individuals who do not qualify for Medicaid or do not wish to “spend down” their assets in order to qualify for Medicaid.
 Typically the premiums for long term care policies are more expensive as the insured individual grows older.
 However, the existence of certain medical conditions may exclude a person from coverage or make coverage prohibitively expensive.
 Long term care policies differ with respect to the types of care that are covered.
+If you are considering Long-Term Care Insurance there is more information on this webpage from the US Dept. of Health and Human Services.

 Other Options for Financing Care